oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Project Description:**

-When learners make a mistake on a concept they have previously demonstrated in an earlier part of a lesson, it often makes sense to redirect them back (or to a parallel flow) to try and reinforce earlier concepts that the learner may have not fully understood.
+When learners make a mistake on a concept they have previously demonstrated in an earlier part of a lesson, it often makes sense to redirect them back to an earlier card to try and reinforce earlier concepts that the learner may have not fully understood.
 However, with the current implementation, learners subsequently need to re-answer all the cards between the earlier state and the state they had reached, which is frustrating.

 This project aims to provide a new feature called ‘flashbacks’ which helps to bring the benefits of earlier redirection (i.e. reviewing an earlier concept that directly ties to the misconception) without the frustrating part of having to redo the old questions before returning back to the question that originally caused the learner to become stuck.

 Additionally, this project also includes improving the general look-and-feel of submitted answers for both multiple choice and item selection interactions as these both currently rely on HTML generation rather than having a cleaner, natively rendered experience.
 This will also allow them to be displayed properly in the “flashback” experience.

-Links to PRD and mocks:
-- [PRD](https://docs.google.com/document/d/1NpWgRN6BgvlutWXTYkz997ft36nRMYCbxSO7RYy2iV8/edit?tab=t.0) (note that this is incomplete)
-- Design tracking issue for mocks: [oppia/design-team#50](https://github.com/oppia/design-team/issues/50).
+Relevant links: Mocks (https://github.com/oppia/design-team/issues/50) and [PRD](https://docs.google.com/document/d/1NpWgRN6BgvlutWXTYkz997ft36nRMYCbxSO7RYy2iV8/edit?tab=t.0) (incomplete).
 Specific notes on mocks:
   - The mocks don't include explicit changes for multiple choice and item selection.
   - The mocks don't quite represent the correct ‘inline’ experience that needs to be introduced for the ‘Learn Again’ button (which should be part of the answer & response section of the incorrect answer that is prompting for a revisit).
   - Only the mocks with the orange toolbars are actually correct and need to be implemented (except for the otter, and the return button should be part of the flow rather than overlaid).

 **Tracking issues**: _To be updated._

-**Size of this project:** Medium (\~175 hours)
+**Size:** Medium (\~175 hours)

 **Difficulty**: Moderate

 **Potential mentors:** @adhiamboperes

-**Product Clarifier:** @seanlip

-**Technical Clarifier:** @BenHenning
+**Product/technical clarifiers:** @seanlip (product), @BenHenning (technical)

 **Required knowledge/skills:**
-- General
-  - Figure out the root cause of an issue and communicate it well using a debugging doc.
+- Figure out the root cause of an issue and communicate it well using a [debugging doc](https://github.com/oppia/oppia/wiki/Debugging-Docs).
-- Android:
 - Build the app and install it on a local device or emulator.
 Then verify that you can (a) build a non-test library  target locally, (b) run a unit test locally, and (c) play through the app locally.
 - Write new Kotlin code with unit tests.
 - Change Android UIs, write tests for them, and manually verify that they work.

 **Related issues:**